-Choices relating to contract types and project sites are key on the streets (theft), incidents (natural disasters, terrorism), and elements in managing the risk profile of the commitments we 'Occupational health': even though the expatriate- and shortenter into.
-Selection is executed through a criterion-based term employees mainly fulfil an advisory role, many of them are filtering process weighing impact, financial risks, operational also involved in the operations of the partner water operators. risks and risks relating to employees' occupational health and Cases of personal injury resulting from accidents or incidents safety.
-A prime condition to weigh our possible involvement is causes in the first place personal hardship and inconvenience. that there must be a reasonable expectation that our efforts But it also has a negative effect on the image of VEI and its will have a sustainable and lasting impact.
-The motivation of shareholders, particularly if such situations are not handled professionally and effectively.
-Anticipating or reacting to these our foreign partner water company (and its management) is an important indicator in respect of this condition.
-Other risks may result in the postponement or cancellation of considerations relate to the safety situation of the project site, missions.
-If this situation continues for a prolonged period, it such as indicated for example by the presence of other may lead to delays in the implementation of the projects in international organisations, travel infrastructure and question. accommodation facilities and advice provided by our partner Control Risks.
-Control Risks is an independent, global risk Among other measures, VEI implements the following controls consultancy specializing in helping organizations manage in order to minimise the risk associated with health and safety. political, integrity and security risks in complex and hostile The staff members (expatriates and short-termers) receive environments.
-Related to this criterion, is that VEI explicitly preventive information on the political, security and health condemns (and refuses to participate in) all forms of situations in the countries where we are present; corruption and the presence of VEI employees in a country in · A Travel Handbook ('Veilig op Reis'), which contains no way indicates VEI's support of a local government's policy instructions on behaviour and assistance relating to health or an endorsement of its governance guality.
-With respect to and safety; the type of contract, VEI's policy is not to take a financial Compulsory chauffeurs for short-termers; interest in local entities.
-VEI focuses its activities on providing • A crisis management organisation has been set up and an technical support to their partners abroad to enable them to annual training is organised; manage their service provision sustainably.
-A 'Duty of Care' policy clarifying the obligations of the employer
+Choices relating to contract types and project sites are key elements in managing the risk profile of the commitments we enter into.
+Selection is executed through a criterion-based filtering process weighing impact, financial risks, operational risks and risks relating to employees' occupational health and safety.
+A prime condition to weigh our possible involvement is that there must be a reasonable expectation that our efforts will have a sustainable and lasting impact.
+The motivation of our foreign partner water company (and its management) is an important indicator in respect of this condition.
+Other considerations relate to the safety situation of the project site, such as indicated for example by the presence of other international organisations, travel infrastructure and accommodation facilities and advice provided by our partner Control Risks.
+Control Risks is an independent, global risk consultancy specializing in helping organizations manage political, integrity and security risks in complex and hostile environments.
+Related to this criterion, is that VEI explicitly condemns (and refuses to participate in) all forms of corruption and the presence of VEI employees in a country in no way indicates VEI's support of a local government's policy or an endorsement of its governance quality.
+With respect to the type of contract, VEI's policy is not to take a financial interest in local entities.
+VEI focuses its activities on providing technical support to their partners abroad to enable them to manage their service provision sustainably.